seggewiss/seggewiss/README.md

 #### Releases I have contributed to 📦

-- [shopware/shopware](https://github.com/shopware/shopware) ([v6.5.8.3](https://github.com/shopware/shopware/releases/tag/v6.5.8.3), 2 days ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions
+- [shopware/shopware](https://github.com/shopware/shopware) ([v6.5.8.4](https://github.com/shopware/shopware/releases/tag/v6.5.8.4), 1 day ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 1.500 community extensions
-- [shopware/meteor-admin-sdk](https://github.com/shopware/meteor-admin-sdk) ([4.0.0](https://github.com/shopware/meteor-admin-sdk/releases/tag/4.0.0), 2 days ago) - The meteor-admin-sdk can be used by Shopware 6 apps and plugins.
+- [shopware/meteor-admin-sdk](https://github.com/shopware/meteor-admin-sdk) ([4.0.0](https://github.com/shopware/meteor-admin-sdk/releases/tag/4.0.0), 3 days ago) - The meteor-admin-sdk can be used by Shopware 6 apps and plugins.
 This library allows them to extend the administration with custom functionality.
 - [FriendsOfShopware/shopware-cli](https://github.com/FriendsOfShopware/shopware-cli) ([0.4.22](https://github.com/FriendsOfShopware/shopware-cli/releases/tag/0.4.22), 1 week ago) - CLI for Shopware Account and Shopware 6
 - [shopware/jest-preset-sw6-admin](https://github.com/shopware/jest-preset-sw6-admin) ([v4.2.3](https://github.com/shopware/jest-preset-sw6-admin/releases/tag/v4.2.3), 3 weeks ago) - Jest Test preset for Shopware 6 administration unit tests
 - [shopware/admin-extension-sdk](https://github.com/shopware/admin-extension-sdk) ([3.0.16](https://github.com/shopware/admin-extension-sdk/releases/tag/3.0.16), 1 month ago) - The Admin Extension SDK can be used by Shopware 6 apps and plugins.
 This library allows them to extend the administration with custom functionality.